-Units MU27/AY and MU27/AZ both have a similar form to those units described in Management Unit 26, with till overlying rock cliffs and both are classified as Locally Active in 2018.
+Units MU27/AY and MU27/AZ both have a similar form to those units described in Management Unit 26, with till overlying rock cliffs and both are classified as Locally Active in 2020.
 The upper slopes are generally well vegetated and show intermittent zones of activity in the form of headscarp recession and rilling of exposed sediment.

-Units MU27/BA to MU27/BD are located on the northern side of Filey Brigg and are all Partly Active in 2018.
+Units MU27/BA to MU27/BD are located on the northern side of Filey Brigg and are all Partly Active in 2020.
 The upper slopes of these units support some discontinuous vegetation cover.
 Headscarp recession, localised mudslides and rilling are common in the upper till unit.

-Unit MU27/BE and 27/BF are also located on the northern side of Filey Brigg but until 2012 were less active than adjacent units.
-However, much of the upper slopes have been unvegetated and eroding since then and both retain classification of Partly Active.
+Unit MU27/BE, and 27/BF are also located on the northern side of Filey Brigg but until 2012 were less active than adjacent units.
+However, much of the upper slopes have been unvegetated and eroding since then and both retain classification of Partly Active in 2020.

 Units MU27/A and MU27/B are located at the tip of Filey Brigg.
-Both remain classified as Partly Active in 2018.
+Both remain classified as Partly Active in 2020.
 These units are composed entirely of the soft glacial material which is particularly susceptible to erosion.
 There is frequent mud sliding within these units.

-Units MU27/C to MU27/C are located at the western end of the south side and of Filey Brigg.
+Units MU27/C to MU27/G are located at the eastern end of the south side and of Filey Brigg.
 The cliffs are composed predominantly of vegetated glacial till with a low underlying cliff of limestone and sandstone to beach level.
-They contain local mid-slope activity and erosion of the cliff toes and are therefore classified as Locally Active in 2018, no change since 2012.
+They contain local mid-slope activity and erosion of the cliff toes and are therefore classified as Locally Active in 2020, no change since 2012.

 MU27H and MU27/I are in the central part of the south side of Filey Brigg and are variously vegetated and unvegetated.
 These units comprise simple mudslides, each with an arcuate head scarp and elongate flow tracks.
-They are classified as Partly Active in 2018, the same as 2016.
+They are classified as Partly Active in 2020, unchanged since 2016.

 Units MU27/J to MU27/O are also located on the south side of the Brigg at its western end.
-They are predominantly unvegetated and are undergoing intense erosion and are therefore classified as Totally Active in 2018.
-MU27/J was graded Partly Active in 2016 whereas the MU27/K to MU27/O were classified Totally Active in 2016.
+They are predominantly unvegetated and are undergoing intense erosion.
+Therefore, they are classified as Totally Active in 2020.